netscaler/netscaler-k8s-ingress-controller/docs/deploy/deploy-azure-cic.md

 To deploy the Citrix ingress controller, an image registry should be created on Azure and the corresponding image URL should be used to fetch the Citrix ingress controller image.

-For more information on how to create a registry and get image URL, see [Get Citrix Ingress Controller from Azure Marketplace](https://github.com/citrix/citrix-k8s-ingress-controller/blob/master/docs/deploy/azure-cic-url.md)
+For more information on how to create a registry and get image URL, see [Get Citrix ingress controller from Azure Marketplace](https://github.com/citrix/citrix-k8s-ingress-controller/blob/master/docs/deploy/azure-cic-url.md).

 Once a registry is created, the Citrix ingress controller registry name should be attached to the AKS cluster used for deployment.